strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 **`onCompletion` method**

 - Confirms successful message transmission and displays information about the message sent, including the topic, partition, and offset.
 - Prints an error message on exception.
-Appropriate action is taken based on whether it's a fatal or non-fatal error.
-If the error is non-fatal, the message sending process continues.
-If the error is fatal, a stack trace is printed and the producer is terminated.
+Appropriate action is taken based on whether it's a retriable or non-retriable error.
+If the error is retriable, the message sending process continues.
+If the error is non-retriable, a stack trace is printed and the producer is terminated.

 With the imported libraries, our constants, and these configuration properties and methods, the producer client can do all we set out to do.